 Autodesk uses BigPanda Event Enrichment Engine to accelerate ITOps

 Today’s incident pipelines are noisy.
-The average enterprise deals with at least 15 different monitoring and observability tools that create thousands of alerts a day, often overwhelming and drowning their IT operations.
+The average company uses at least 15 different monitoring tools.
+These tools create thousands of alerts each day.
+This can overwhelm and burden their IT operations.
 But it’s not just their number that’s an issue.
-It’s also the fact that while these alerts contain a wealth of low-level technical information, they lack operational, topological and business context – things like priority, affected apps or locations, or the most appropriate team that needs to investigate.
-This makes it difficult to correlate them into meaningful incidents, determine their root cause, understand next steps, or automate their various incident management tasks.
+These alerts have a lot of technical details, but they miss important context.
+They do not include information like priority, affected apps or locations, or which team should investigate.
+This makes it hard to connect them into meaningful incidents.
+It is also tough to find their root cause, understand next steps, or automate different incident management tasks.

 The “at scale” part is what makes this tricky.
-If you only have one or two monitoring tools, or one or two IT/Dev teams, it might not seem difficult to configure those tools to add enrichment details directly to the alerts as they are created.
-But as you deploy new tools, create new applications, or onboard additional teams, the overhead of creating these new enrichments across every tool or team becomes taxing.
-This is why a single AIOps solution that collects all the alert data, centralizes enrichment, and uses those enrichments to intelligently correlate the alerts into incidents across every functional domain makes the most sense for modern enterprises.
+If you have just one or two monitoring tools or IT/Dev teams, it may not seem hard to set up those tools.
+You can add extra details directly to the alerts as they are made.
+As you add new tools, build new applications, or bring in more teams, managing these changes can become overwhelming.
+A single AIOps solution is best for modern businesses.
+It collects all alert data and centralizes enrichment.
+This helps to intelligently link alerts into incidents across all functional areas.

-I recently had the pleasure of hosting a webinar with Sid Roy, VP Operations and Client Support at Scicom, who provided valuable insight into data acquisition and preparation, and Samy Senthivel, Sr. Manager of Engineering-Observability at Autodesk, who discussed their centralized event enrichment process using BigPanda.
+I recently hosted a webinar with Sid Roy, VP Operations and Client Support at Scicom.
+He shared great insights on data acquisition and preparation.
+I also had Samy Senthivel, Sr. Manager of Engineering-Observability at Autodesk join us.
+He talked about their centralized event enrichment process using BigPanda.
 You can watch the on-demand webinar here.

-In this blog we’ll focus on the event enrichment phase – and how Autodesk leverages it to help reduce their IT noise by 95% and accelerate their IT operations.
+In this blog, we’ll focus on the event enrichment phase.
+We’ll see how Autodesk uses it to cut their IT noise by 95% and speed up their IT operations.

 Autodesk’s incident management lifecycle

-The first stages include the creation of monitoring events and alerts, when issues are detected in collected logs and metrics.
+The first steps involve creating monitoring events and alerts.
+This happens when we find issues in the collected logs and metrics.
 As Samy states, Autodesk has 25 different tools that monitor their applications and infrastructure.
 These tools create data streams, but do not analyze or correlate them.
-So the Autodesk IT Ops teams often have to deal with a huge amount of alerts, metrics and logs, which are then sent to three dedicated pipelines.
+The Autodesk IT Ops teams often handle a lot of alerts, metrics, and logs.
+These are sent to three dedicated pipelines.

 This is where BigPanda comes in.
-The alert pipeline is ingested by BigPanda, and enriched with data from Autodesk’s ServiceNow CMDB, Maintenance Plans and Change Requests; their VMWare VCenter; their AWS Cloud metadata and their Dynatrace Service Maps.
-These enriched alerts are then correlated by BigPanda’s Open Box Machine Learning to high-level insight-rich incidents, and passed on to the operators for triage, remediation and resolution.
+BigPanda takes in alerts and adds data from Autodesk’s ServiceNow CMDB, Maintenance Plans, and Change Requests.
+It also includes information from their VMWare VCenter, AWS Cloud metadata, and Dynatrace Service Maps.
+BigPanda uses its Open Box Machine Learning to connect these detailed alerts to important incidents.
+Then, it sends them to operators for triage, fixing, and resolution.

 How enrichment helps accelerate Autodesk’s IT operations